Popular natural oils in hair care in the past and today.

 - Abyssinian oil: Maybe you know it as organic crambe seed oil.
 This is a light oil so choose it for thin, greasy hair.

-Hair care product range follows customers’ demands
+Hair care product range follows customers’ demands.

 A lot of people prefer buying natural or organic products and you can find a natural solution for all hair types.
 Hair oil is just one segment.
 Other products, like shampoos or even hair styling products are also available with natural ingredients.
-Customers change their preferences time after time, so the hair care industry is engaged in continuous developement.
+Customers change their preferences time after time, so the hair care industry is engaged in continuous development.